Gravitational waves from strong first order phase transitions: Introduction

 Despite the non-linearities, we show that the shapes of the gravitational wave power spectra are well described by a Gaussian approximation for the weighted 4-velocity field, in which the power spectrum is given by a convolution of velocity power spectra weighted by certain kernels.
 The rate of growth of the amplitude is also quite well reproduced.
 As shown in Ref.~\cite{Niksa:2018ofa}, compressional and vortical components of the velocity field generate gravitational waves in three modes, according to the combinations of the velocity power spectra which appear in the averaging of the shear stress: fully compressional, fully vortical, and mixed compressional-vortical.
 We show that even when vorticity comprises approximately half the kinetic energy, as in the deflagration, the gravitational wave power is dominated by fully compressional production, with the mixed mode next in importance.
 Purely vortical production is negligible in comparison.
 The relative efficiency of acoustic production is consistent with the observations in Ref.~\cite{Brandenburg:2021bvg}.

 Our simulations are long enough to see the square of the kinetic energy decline by $80\%$, and hence the rate of gravitational wave production, which is proportional to the square of the kinetic energy, is then significantly lower by the end.
 At frequencies higher than the peak, the gravitational wave power spectrum saturates, and we are able to make a firm prediction of the final power spectrum.
 The gravitational wave power is still growing around the peak frequency, but we can extrapolate the observed growth of the power spectrum to make a more uncertain, but still useful prediction.
-We find that the total gravitational power can be expressed in terms of a dimensionless efficiency factor of O($10^{-2}$), indicating that a good estimate of the effective lifetime of the flow is given by taking it to last for one shock decay time, computed from the mean bubble spacing divided by the initial RMS velocity.
-A similar efficiency factor has also been observed in smaller Higgsless simulations \cite{Caprini:2024gyk}.
+We find that the total gravitational power can be expressed in terms of a dimensionless efficiency factor of $\mathrm{O}(10^{-2})$, indicating that a good estimate of the effective lifetime of the flow is given by taking it to last for one shock decay time, computed from the mean bubble spacing divided by the initial RMS velocity.
+A similar efficiency factor has also been observed in smaller Higgsless simulations~\cite{Caprini:2024gyk}.

-Further work is needed to characterise the power spectrum around the peak, and at lower frequencies, where the growth in the characteristic flow length scale which accompanies the kinetic energy decay is expected to have an impact \cite{Dahl:2021wyk,Auclair:2022jod,Dahl:2024eup}.
+Further work is needed to characterise the power spectrum around the peak, and at lower frequencies, where the growth in the characteristic flow length scale which accompanies the kinetic energy decay is expected to have an impact~\cite{Dahl:2021wyk,Auclair:2022jod,Dahl:2024eup}.

 This paper is divided as follows: a summary of the acoustic generation of gravitational waves and key observables (Section \ref{sec:grav}); methodology of the simulation setup, with additional details added in appropriate appendices (Section \ref{sec:sim_setup}); the main results (Section \ref{sec:results}); analysis of the results in terms of a model of acoustic production (Section \ref{s:GWpsVelps}); and a conclusion summarising the manuscript and outlining possible next steps (Section \ref{sec:conc}).
+Scripts used for the figures in this manuscript, and the accompanying data (sans simulation slices) are available at ~\cite{correia_2025_16760997} and ~\cite{correia_2025_16760912}, respectively.